-- 4. Strive to enhance the services for our customers by creating a seamless and immediate delivery system; and, - 5.
+- 1. Continuously seek the input of our customers to assure the system is responsive to customer needs; - 2.
+Ensure that the delivery of services are physically, geographically and programmatically accessible to all: - 3.
+Ensure that programs and services are tailored and responsive to the needs of each county; - 4.
+Strive to enhance the services for our customers by creating a seamless and immediate delivery system; and, - 5.
 Expect our system to continuously improve the delivery of services by providing staff with the necessary tools to achieve these goals.

-Partners are committed to the vision statement and have already started addressing the physical geographic and programmatic accessibility of services both in the One Stop Center center and at partner locations throughout the system.
+Partners are committed to the vision statement and have already started addressing the physical geographic and programmatic accessibility of services both in the One Stop Center and at partner locations throughout the system.
 Each partner is/ will be addressing tailoring programs to meet the needs of each county.

-Over the next year partners will be developing processes to seek customer input, implement continuous improvement processes and steamlined service delivery.
+Over the next year partners will be developing processes to seek customer input, implement continuous improvement processes and streamlined service delivery.

-4. MOU DEVELOPMENT (Governor's Guidelines, Section 1, Items 1(e)-(g), 2 and 14)
+4. MOU DEVELOPMENT (Governor's Guidelines, Section 1, Items 3-8)